vanle2000/Stock-based-Recommendation-System/README.md

 ## Case Study

 ### Introduction
 Individual investors face a fundamental information asymmetry: institutional desks run quantitative strategies across thousands of stocks simultaneously, while retail investors rely on intuition, news feeds, and basic screeners.
-This project closes that gap by building a **full-stack, data-driven stock recommendation engine**  -  combining price prediction, market sentiment analysis, and deep learning similarity search  -  then deploying it as an interactive web application anyone can use.
+This project closes that gap by building a **full-stack, data-driven stock recommendation engine**  which  combining price prediction, market sentiment analysis, and deep learning similarity search and then deploying it as an interactive web application anyone can use.

 ### Problem
 Three problems needed to be solved in sequence: